clangen/autom8-legacy/readme.md

 It's really useful if you happen to own the supported hardware.

 The autom8 server runs in both Windows and Linux.
-It loves running on a **Raspberry Pi with Raspbian Jessie**.
+It runs best on a **Raspberry Pi with Raspbian Jessie**.

 ## License ##